vuono-group/Agentic-Process-Automation-demo/README.md

 3. **Business Central Agent**: Posts identified orders to Microsoft Dynamics Business Central

 The solution includes quality infrastructure with shadow runs, tracing & monitoring, A/B testing, quality visualization, and process mining for edge cases.
 The entire workflow is orchestrated and monitored by specialized agents.

+## Prerequisites

+Before you can run this application, you'll need:

+1. **OpenAI API Key**: An API key with access to GPT-4o
+2. **Gmail Account**: For email processing functionality
+3. **Microsoft Dynamics 365 Business Central Account**: For order processing integration

+### Setting Up Gmail Account

+To use the email functionality:
+1. Create a Gmail account if you don't have one at [gmail.com](https://gmail.com)
+2. Set up OAuth 2.0 credentials in Google Cloud Console:
+   - Create a new project
+   - Enable the Gmail API
+   - Configure the OAuth consent screen
+   - Create OAuth 2.0 Client ID credentials
+   - Download the credentials as `credentials.json`

+See the "Authentication for Gmail API" section below for more detailed instructions.

+### Setting Up Business Central Demo Account

+To use the Business Central integration:
+1. Sign up for a [Microsoft Dynamics 365 Business Central trial](https://dynamics.microsoft.com/en-us/business-central/overview/)
+2. During setup, select the "Sales" scenario to ensure you have the necessary modules
+3. Create an app registration in Azure Active Directory for API access
+4. Configure API permissions for Business Central
+5. Note your tenant ID, client ID, and generate a client secret

+The trial provides a fully functional environment for 30 days, which is sufficient for testing this solution.

 ## Installation